This page sets out to provide a non-technical reference, together with links for further information or demonstration. See also Jargon File.

 - Wikipedia - Home directory

-- In KDE SC 4 (and some late versions of KDE 3), a launch menu in which apps are sorted by functional group.
-"Favorites" replaces the "Most used applications" in Classic Menu, and applications can be added to it.
+- Kickoff is a launch menu in KDE Plasma in which apps are sorted by functional groups.
 Right-click also offers the possibility of adding applications to the desktop or panel.
 Rapid access to a less-used application is made possible with the search box.
-Other menus are being worked on, since KDE SC 4 can be used with more than one launcher, should that be required.
+There are also alternatives, such as the fullscreen app dashboard.

 - Design documentation